 - 2 tsp active dry yeast (bread machine yeast is awesome)

 - Measure out carefully the wet ingredients and dump them into the bread pan.
 You don’t want any of them to be hot (because it will mess with the yeast) but if they are too cold, it will cause your butter to solidify into little chunks.
-The almond extract is optional; I honestly can’t taste enough of a difference with or without it that if I didn’t have it in my cabinet I would go out and buy it.
-It’s not exactly cheap.
+The almond extract is very much optional; I honestly can’t taste enough of a difference with or without it that if I didn’t have it in my cabinet I would go out and buy it (and you DO have sliced almonds in here anyway).
+Almond extract is not exactly cheap.

 2. Stir the ingredients up so that they’re somewhat blended together.

 3. Measure carefully–level out all dry ingredients so you get the exact amount required–the salt and the flour and evenly pour them on top of the wet ingredients.
-You want them to be completely covered so that at the end when you add your yeast, it won’t touch the liquids.
+You want the liquids to be completely covered by flour so that at the end when you add your yeast, it won’t touch the liquids.
 Add sugar and again pour across the pan to spread it out.

 4. Here’s where we have a discrepancy–how you do this step is up to you.
 You can either put a little hollow in the middle of the flour and pour in your yeast (and again, make sure it’s not touching anything wet) and THEN add your almonds, coconut, and cranberries (spreading evenly over the top) OR you can pour the yeast in, shut the lid, and wait until your machine beeps at you during the kneading cycle to add them in.
 I prefer to dump everything in at once so that I don’t forget and also can walk away until the bread’s finished baking lol.